2026 National Security and Naval Power Bootcamp

 The Arctic Institute

 Judy Boyd is a Senior Fellow at The Arctic Institute.
 Her research interests include national security, geopolitics, international law, and Arctic governance.
-She is currently Senior Information Law Counsel for the United States Coast Guard and a Colonel and Judge Advocate in the United States Army Reserve.
+She is currently Senior Information Law Counsel for the United States Coast Guard and a retired Colonel and Judge Advocate in the United States Army Reserve.
+She is pursuing a Doctor of International Affairs at Johns Hopkins School of Advanced International Studies.

 Judy has been working in the national security field for more than twenty years.
 Previous civilian positions include serving as a privacy officer and senior intelligence law attorney with the Department of Homeland Security and staff counsel for the United States House of Representatives Permanent Select Committee on Intelligence.
-In her military capacity she has served as legal advisor for USSOCOM, USEUCOM, USARCYBERCOM, USINSCOM, and deployed for Operation Iraqi Freedom and NATO Operations Joint Forge (Bosnia) and Resolute Support (Afghanistan).
+In her military capacity she has served as legal advisor for the Secretary of the Army, the Commanders of USSOCOM, USEUCOM, USARCYBERCOM, USINSCOM, and deployed for Operation Iraqi Freedom, Operation Joint Forge (Bosnia) and Operation Resolute Support (Afghanistan).

 Judy has previously interned for the United Nations Ozone Secretariat in Nairobi, Kenya and for the International Institute for Applied Systems Analysis in Laxenburg, Austria.